SampleEnvironment/SECoP/rfcs/RFC-002-schemata.rst

   Specification of the property's `JSON type`_.
 ``optional``
   Boolean, if the property is by default optional.
+``value``
+  If present, forces the property's value to be this - this is mainly useful for Systems.

 **For datainfos:**

 ``dataty``
   Specification of the datainfo's `JSON type`_ (i.e. transport layer).
-``members``
+``dataprops``
-  A dictionary of members of the datainfo specification.
-Each member can have the following properties:
+  A dictionary of data properties of the datainfo specification.
+Each one can have the following properties:

   ``dataty``
     Specification of the datainfo property's `JSON type`_.